 The manned L8-P4 compression platform, located approximately 81 kilometers to the north of Den Helder, provides gas compression, dehydration services, water treatment, accommodation and operational support to the nearby satellite platforms L8-P, L5-B, L5-C, L6-B and the L8-A West subsea well.
 The produced gas is exported from L8-P4 via the Noordgastransport gas transportation pipeline system to the onshore gas treatment station in Uithuizen in the north of the Netherlands.

-Remote Controlled Operations (RCO) RCO center located in Den Helder
+Remote Controlled Operations (RCO) CCR center located in Den Helder

 Q8-Terminal Onshore gas processing facility

 The Q8-Terminal, in use since 1986, is Wintershall Noordzee's only onshore gas treatment facility where the produced gas from the offshore Q1-D and Q4-C fields is processed and compressed before it is directly fed into the Dutch gas distribution grid.
 The facility is located on the TATA Steel yard in IJmuiden and can handle up to 1.2 mio m3 of gas per day.
 The facility is manned during normal working hours.
-Outside of these hours, monitoring takes place from our Remote Controlled Operations center in Den Helder.
+Outside of these hours, monitoring takes place from our Central Control Room in Den Helder.